vegaprotocol/documentation/docs/node-operators/requirements/community.md

 You could show all the networks that you validate for, as well as details about your location and projects or guides you've created to boost your trustworthiness.

 ### When announcing on-chain
-Include your website when you [announce your node](./../get-started/setup-validator#announce-node-on-chain) to the network to ensure that it's displayed on UIs such as the [token dApp](https://token.vega.xyz).
+Include your website when you [announce your node](./../get-started/setup-validator#announce-node-on-chain) to the network to ensure that it's displayed on UIs such as the [governance dApp](https://token.vega.xyz).